MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/get-peripheral-information.md

 3. Open a new PowerShell window and navigate to the location where you moved the **Get-TeamsBYODRoomDevices.ps1** script.

 > [!NOTE]
 > You can optionally open the script and customize it before you run it.
+However, don't change the sheet name.
+The sheet name must be named **PERIPHERALS**.

 1. Run the script by executing the following command in the PowerShell window: